 - You will need to have a data management plan Opens in new window. for data generated within the research we award funds for.
 You must not send the plan to us, but according to our general grant terms and conditions, your administrating organisation must confirm that a data management plan will be in place when you start your project or equivalent, and also that the plan will be maintained.

 In addition to reading the call text, you also need to consult our Guide for applicants Opens in new window..

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

 The applicant for a network grant must be an individual researcher.
-You shall be the project leader and have scientific responsibility for the project.
-The time you set aside for the project must be suited to the task and its implementation throughout the grant period.
+You shall be the project leader and have scientific responsibility for the research collaboration.
+The time you allocate for the collaboration (your activity level, that is the percentage of a full-time equivalent) must be suited to the task and its implementation throughout the grant period.

 You must hold a Swedish doctoral degree or an equivalent foreign degree, awarded no later than the deadline for this call.
 The degree award date we use is the date you fulfilled all the requirements for a doctoral degree, such as mandatory courses, oral defence and an approved doctoral thesis.
 For applicants with Swedish doctoral degrees, the award date listed in Ladok applies.

 Grants from the Swedish Research Council shall be administered by a Swedish HEI or another Swedish organisation that fulfils our criteria for administrating organisations Opens in new window..
 Your organisation must therefore be approved as an administrating organisation for you to apply.
 The administrating organisation must sign your application in Prisma no later than 7 calendar days after the deadline for this call.